DLA Strategic Plan Home

 Download the Industry Engagement Plan PDF

-DLA’s strong relationship with its supplier community is critical to the agency’s ability to successfully carry out its mission as the nation’s combat logistics support agency.
-As stated in the Strong Partnerships Line of Effort from the DLA Strategic Plan, DLA must work together with our suppliers to “ensure a capable defense industrial base, generate innovative and efficient solutions, and maintain a secure and resilient supply chain.”
+DLA’s strong relationship with its supplier community is critical to the agency’s ability to successfully carry out its mission as the Nation’s Combat Logistics Support Agency.
+As stated in the Modernize Acquisition and Supply Chain Management Line of Effort from the DLA Strategic Plan, DLA must work together with our suppliers, “to modernize and streamline our acquisition and end-to-end supply chains to deliver increased readiness and maintain our competitive advantage.”

 As DLA’s senior official responsible for industry engagement, I believe it is essential for DLA to articulate and communicate how we will approach engagement with suppliers (of both products and services) via a specific strategy.
 The five Focus Areas laid out in the following pages set forth the agency’s plans, priorities and expectations related to industry engagement from the DLA enterprise perspective.

 In order to further strengthen the partnership between DLA and its industry base, we must begin from a point of common understanding.
 With that in mind, I ask that all stakeholders – our suppliers as well as the DLA workforce and government partners – familiarize themselves with the plan.
-Throughout the focus areas you will see several goals – improving communication, balancing priorities and risks, increasing efficiency – all of which are critical to moving the relationship forward, but none of which can be achieved by any one group alone.
-This plan is also a call to those in industry, as well as academia, who we don't have a current relationship with but who can offer ideas and innovations that will assist DLA in delivering on its No. 1 priority of warfighter support.
+Throughout the focus areas you will see several goals – improving communication, balancing priorities and risks, increasing efficiency – all of which are critical to our effort in helping American businesses compete in strategic industries, advancing equity throughout the procurement process, promoting competition, and strengthening the resilience of America’s supply chains.

-Whether you currently have a relationship with DLA or would like to begin one, I encourage you to contact our DLA ombudsman who will help facilitate the execution of this plan across all five focus areas.
+Whether you currently have a relationship with DLA or would like to begin one, I encourage you to contact our Industry Engagement Program Office who will help facilitate the execution of this plan across all five focus areas.
 Please join me as we work together to build and strengthen the strong partnerships that are necessary to support our nation’s warfighters.

-Introductions to the agency begin with DLA At A Glance, with the tabs below detailing more facts and figures with Industry Engagement in mind.
+Introductions to the agency begin with the agency's overall About DLA page, with the tabs below detailing more facts and figures with Industry Engagement in mind.

-As the Department of Defense’s logistics integrator, acquisition and service provider, DLA’s major responsibilities are to (1) buy or contract, (2) warehouse when needed, and (3) distribute about 5.2 million distinct consumable, expendable and reparable items.
+As the Department of Defense’s logistics integrator, acquisition and service provider, DLA’s major responsibilities are to (1) buy or contract, (2) warehouse when needed, and (3) distribute over 5 million distinct consumable, expendable and reparable items.

 Furthermore, DLA Strategic Materials manages the strategic and critical raw material stockpile that supports national defense needs.
-The DLA Contracting Services Office provides enterprise-wide common services, such as IT operational services.
+The DLA Contracting Services Office provides enterprisewide common services, such as business and facilities services.